osilander/203.311/Week5/Week5.md

 Most importantly, this line defines the read name (`QNAME`), the position in the reference genome where the read maps (`POS`), and the quality of the mapping (`MAPQ`).
 Note, also, the `83` bitwise flag in the above output.

 #### QUESTION
-1. What does an 83 bitwise flag mean in a `.sam` file.
-See [here](https://broadinstitute.github.io/picard/explain-flags.html "click here or it'll be a mystery")
+1. What does an 83 bitwise flag mean in a `.sam` file?
+See [here](https://broadinstitute.github.io/picard/explain-flags.html "click here or it'll be a mystery").
 2. What does a 99 bitwise flag mean?